 The training agreement shall also establish the eligibility of apprentices to work overtime provided that the sponsor has obtained the required written consent from the VET provider.

-Apprentices are entitled to make use of a maximum of 4 days of unpaid study leave per academic year, to be used during assessment periods when official schedules are submitted by the VET provider.
+Apprentices are entitled to make use of a maximum of four days of unpaid study leave per academic year, to be used during assessment periods when official schedules are submitted by the VET provider.

 Where to find opportunities